jpclark6/little-shop/README.md

 # Little Shop
 Welcome to Little Shop, a template of an e-commerce platform that's ready for you to build into the real thing.
-Here's a brief tour of the functionality built out for different types of users.
+Here's a brief tour of the functionality built out for different types of users: visitors, customers, merchants, and admins.

 ![Alt text](./public/application_image.png?raw=true "Little Shop Application")

-As a visitor to the site, you can browse items, place items into your cart, register, check out*, and view your order.
+As a visitor to the site, you can browse items, place items into your cart, register*, check out**, and view your order.
 You can even view statistics!

+*you're now a customer!
+We solemnly swear not to sell your email address, though, the way our database is set up nothing is really stops that from happening.
+Your password, however, is protected by b-crypt.
-*payment handling is not included
+** payment handling is not included in this template

 ![Alt text](./public/statsdrop.png?raw=true "Stats Dropdown")

 (oooh statistics dropdown! nice!!)

 As merchant user, your view of the site is a little different: